20 Genius Summer BBQ Party Hacks That Make Outdoor Hosting Easier

 Even a few shaded chairs can make guests more comfortable, especially during an afternoon cookout.
 If your backyard gets full sun, try to plan the main seating area around the shadiest part of the yard.

-Cold drinks are one of the most important parts of any summer BBQ party, especially when everyone is hanging out outside.
-A few smart cooler tricks can help you keep drinks chilled, organized, and easy for guests to grab all day.
+Cold drinks are one of the most important parts of any summer BBQ party.
+These cooler tricks help you keep drinks chilled and ready to serve without a lot of extra effort.

 Frozen fruit is an easy way to keep drinks cold without watering them down.
 Freeze grapes, berries, lemon slices, lime wedges, orange slices, or melon cubes, then add them to water, lemonade, iced tea, sangria, or cocktails.